Tony Baxter....on Westcot

 Directly beyond the opening at the far end is the gateway to the lake area and across the lake you'll see the spiral with the earth in it which is the gateway to Future World.

-[Slide #4] This is looking back at the area we just came out of.
-It's sort of a melting pot of America: it looks much like New York might have looked a hundred years ago when you arrived from a foreign country.
-We wanted to symbolize this melting pot area; our country is made up of all the differences and diversities of all the other cultures around the world.
-On one side is Canada.
-We're going to have a Native American show that will probably be done similar to the Spirit Lodge that was done up in Vancouver [since this presentation was made the Spirit Lodge was relocated to Knott's Berry Farm].
-It was done by Bob Rogers Productions, which has worked very closely with Disney on a lot of projects.
 On the other side is Mexico and South America.
 We're going to do an indoor Blue Bayou-like space where there will be a feista going on all the time.
 There will be several rides for children, a dark ride and what would normally be outdoor thrill rides but they'll be indoors to keep this feeling of a night time fiesta going on day in and day out.
 There will be restaurant facilities in there too and then at night we'll be doing a [??????] fiesta in this area

-[slide #5].
-In Florida it's just a restaurant with a placid lake so we're going to dramatically bring that to life.
 In the other area is the Aztec and Incan cultures in South America and Mexico and we'll have a very mystic show about the spirits and legends of South America and Mexico.
 There will also be native dancing on the outside in front of that space.

-[Slide #6] Now the promo film for WestCOT talked about World Cruise.
-It's the longest ride we've ever done: it's 45 minutes long, it has 5 stops and in between that there's like 9 minute stretches of ride.
+we've ever done: it's 45 minutes long, it has 5 stops and in between that there's like 9 minute stretches of ride.
 So that's about as long the Jungle Cruise curently is.
 You'll be touring all the outdoor sites of the Four Corners of the World as well as going into show boxes where we'll tell the stories about the different areas youre coming to or leaving.
 For instance, if you were leaving Asia and going into Europe, you would go into a space and--very much like Spaceship Earth--you would see the forming of ancient Greece and Rome and the burning of Rome and then the resurgence and the rennaissance.
-After Michaelangelo paints the Sisteine Chappel as he does in Spaceship Earth, we would emerge out of that building and be in Rennaissance Italy and you're invited to step out in that experience: amid all the entertainment, shops and restaurants.
-One of the things that we found out when we analyzed EPCOT is that many elements are out of context.
-For instance, the Sisteine Chappel is in Spaceship Earth, the Mona Lisa is being painted in the World of Motion but the Italian and German pavilions are way out on the other side of park.
-So we've tried to index all of that so on the World Cruise you'll get all of those story points that encompass the dawn of the earth's history up through modern times and then at 5 key points you'll be invited to step out if you wish or continue on with the story.
-They all had to be designed as 9 minute shows because we have no guarantee where you're going to get on.
-So each story is complete and sets up the next stage.
+After Michaelangelo paints the Sisteine Chappel as he does in Spaceship Earth, we would emerge out of that building and be in Rennaissance Italy and you're invited to step out in that experience: amid all the entertainment, shops and

 [Slide #7] Going on now to Europe, because of the size restriction here, we weren't able to have each individual country the way they do in Florida.
 That would take up the whole parking lot alone without any Future World but by pooling [continents] together like Germany, Italy, England and France, you'll feel more like you're in a land than you do in Florida, where you barely get in and that's the end of the pavilion.
 You keep being reminded that you're along that lake.
 Here you'll be able to really get lost back in the bi-ways and when you look up it won't be a fake set in the window it will be somebody living up in that space [hotel guests].
 So I think it's going to be a much more environmentally complete space.

 We have an attraction, Tivoli Gardens, in the front here.
 We've tried to integrate children's rides throughout the park because another problem we have at EPCOT is it's mostly films and travel information and shopping, which children don't find that attractive.
 So w've got something at each stop which we hope will be appealing to all age groups.
-There's a CircleVision show in France that we did for Euro-Disney, "From Time to Time," It's with audio-animatronics...Hidden under the acropolis here is the show space where guests will see the dawn of Europe and the blossoming of the rennaissance.
+There's a CircleVision show in France that we did for

 [Slide #8] This is back in the courtyards going from Germany onto Italy and these canals are the areas where the World Cruise will travel...The larger buildings in the back can be acheived because we have 5 and 6 stories to work with in the hotels, that they don't have to work with in Florida.
 Another reason for that is that in the 30-something years that Disneyland's been open the outside surround has gotten a lot more developed and grown up and we can't hide that anymore with new trees.
 So having 6 story buildings in the back is going to give us the block that we need.
 And then on top of the hotels we'll put set pieces like St. Basil's from Russia.